isomerpages/moe-westviewpri/_our-curriculum/Mathematics/What’s up in class?.md

 <p style="text-align:center;"><strong><em>“Mathematics is not about numbers, equations, computations, or algorithms: it is about UNDERSTANDING” – William Paul Thurston
 </em></strong></p>

+<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTWd-6ykqHmgp3m6hPQwg-FbcN1Zp1qweGwew7fX6trtjGSbavNU-5-8U_nMCkMKwk5JqGNEx8XJ5lW/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>

+**Concrete-Pictorial-Abstract (C-P-A) Approach**

+Concrete, Pictorial, Abstract (CPA) is a highly effective approach adopted by our Mathematics department in the teaching and learning of mathematics.
+This approach aims to develop a deep and sustainable understanding of maths in pupils.
+It builds on the pupil’s existing knowledge by introducing abstract concepts in a concrete and tangible way.
+It involves moving from concrete materials, to pictorial representations, to abstract symbols and problems.

 <p style="text-align:center;"><strong><em>“It is better to solve 1 problem five different ways, than to solve 5 problems one way” – George Polya
 </em></strong></p>